michesp42/michesp42.github.io/content/posts/linux-devices-and-hardware/index.md

 ...
 ```

-The first character of the list is the indicator -- `c` are for character devices
+The first character of the list is the indicator -- `c` is for character devices
-and `b` are for block devices.
+and `b` is for block devices.
 {{< /admonition >}}

 # Some important character devices